 Some days, it appears we compliance and coding folks are like the boy who cried wolf.
 We see shadows around every corner.
 We emulate Captain Kirk, shouting, “Red Alert!
 Shields up!”
 (Done mixing my metaphors now, I promise.)
 The mainstream press doesn’t help with headlines of fraud accusations and sensational stories of government regulations.
-In the past three days, the New York Times had headline stories about a hospital chain encouraging physicians to admit patients who did not qualify for admission and an OIG report about investigating physicians who bill Medicare a lot of money each year.
+We read headline stories about a hospital chain encouraging physicians to admit patients who did not qualify for admission and an OIG report about investigating physicians who bill Medicare a lot of money each year.
 A lot of money.

 How does a practice assess its real risk?